MaxwellNewman/chess/README.md

 "# chess"

 This is a program designed to run in Windows.
 The chessboard will not output properly on Unix-based or Mac OSX systems.
+To properly display the unicode chess pieces, use the NSimSun font on Windows.

 To Do:
 1. implement algebraic notation for chess